 Thus the next project: A holder for a spool of wire that includes a straightener.
 For reference on straightener, I looked at CNC wire bending machines of both the DIY variety and an industrial offering, both of which featured similar wire straightening mechanisms.
 Then I tried to replicate my own using my stock of cheap 608 bearings and metal 8mm shafts left from my Sawppy rover project.

-Version 1 was a very simple base that laid out the six shafts in the arrangement I wanted.
+Version 1 was a very simple base that laid out the five shafts in the arrangement I wanted.
 I neglected to consider wire behavior so they ended up getting caught under the bearing.